 Flex spaces can easily adapt to your needs, such as adding separate meeting rooms, breakout rooms, quiet zones or spaces designed for collaboration.
 Some flex spaces are gearing themselves toward the future of work with Zoom rooms, which are dedicated rooms set up for one-touch Zoom meetings.

 Neat enables traditional offices to become flex spaces with scalable, portable devices and experiences.
 Take Neat Board, for instance.
 This digital whiteboard creates meeting rooms on demand with an integrated video camera, speakers, microphone and screen.
-The board can be wall-mounted or placed on a table stand or floor stand with wheels, each of which offers one-tap video conferences to turn any room into a Zoom room.
+The board can be wall-mounted or placed on a table stand or floor stand with wheels, each of which offers one-tap video conferences to turn any room into a Microsoft Teams Room or Zoom Room.

 Neat Frame is a smaller, desktop-sized device that offers one-touch video conferencing.
 It’s ideal for smaller spaces, and its lightweight, portable design helps in-house teams and remote workers stay connected under any room conditions.